 or websites that may be part of a phishing scheme: Stop, Look and Call.

-or exciting (but false) statements in their email messages with one purpose
+upsetting or exciting (but false) statements in their email messages with

-in mind.
-They want people to react immediately to that false information, by
+one purpose in mind.
+They want people to react immediately to that false

-clicking on the link and inputting the requested data before they take time
+information, by clicking on the link and inputting the requested data before

-to think through what they are doing.
-Internet users however, need to resist
+they take time to think through what they are doing.
+Internet users however,

-that impulse to click immediately.
-No matter how upsetting or exciting the
+need to resist that impulse to click immediately.
+No matter how upsetting or

-statements in the email may be, there is always enough time to check out the
+exciting the statements in the email may be, there is always enough time to

-closely at the claims made in the email.
-Think about whether those claims
+more closely at the claims made in the email.
+Think about whether those

-make sense, and be highly suspicious if the email asks for any items of
+claims make sense, and be highly suspicious if the email asks for any items

 If the email indicates that it comes from a financial institution where you